spring-projects/spring-data-examples/README.md

 ## Spring Data MongoDB

-* `example` - Example project for general repository functionality as well as aggregation framework support.
+* `geo-spatial` - Example project for general repository functionality (including geo-spatial functionality) and Querydsl integration
+* `aggregation` - Example project to showcase the MongoDB aggregation framework support.

 ## Spring Data REST

-* `starbucks` - A sample REST webservice built with Spring Data REST and MongoDB.
+* `starbucks` - A sample REST web-service built with Spring Data REST and MongoDB.
+* `multi-store` - A sample REST web-service based on both Spring Data JPA and Spring Data MongoDB.

+## Miscellaneous

+* `multi-store` - Example project to use both Spring Data MongoDB and Spring Data JPA in one project.